Sauler89/Chromatic-Dye-Kit/README.md

 The standalone installer blocks installation if the original component is already installed.
 If Chromatic Dye Kit is installed first, older versions of IWDEE Tweaks and Fixes cannot detect it, so component 10 should be skipped there as well.

-## Runtime verification

-Version 1.0 has been runtime-tested on **EET**, including:

-- WeiDU installation
-- Winthrop placement
-- Ribald placement
-- inventory and store artwork
-- item description artwork
-- right-click **Customize** dialog
-- all supported color categories
-- Hair/Skin/All restore functions

-The IWD:EE implementation retains the gameplay mechanism of the original IWDEE Tweaks and Fixes component.

 ## Credits